UnlimitedLtd/GoDaddyDDNS/README.md

 This repo will be **archived** and there will be no further updates.

-If you're looking for a simple DDNS system, you can check our our new repo for [PorkBunDDNS](https://github.com/UnlimitedLtd/PorkBunDDNS).
+If you're looking for a simple DDNS system, you can check out our new repo for [PorkBunDDNS](https://github.com/UnlimitedLtd/PorkBunDDNS).

 # Original README